-Compression operation is described via struct rte_comp_op, which contains both input and output data.
-The operation structure includes the operation type (stateless or stateful), the operation status and the priv_xform/stream handle, source, destination and checksum buffer pointers.
+A compression operation is described via struct rte_comp_op, which contains both input and output data.
+The operation structure includes the operation type (stateless or stateful), the operation status, the priv_xform/stream handle, source, destination and checksum buffer pointers.
 It also contains the source mempool from which the operation is allocated.
-PMD updates consumed field with amount of data read from source buffer and produced field with amount of data of written into destination buffer along with status of operation.
-See section Produced, Consumed And Operation Status for more details.
+The PMD updates the consumed field with the amount of data read from the source buffer, and the produced field with the amount of data written into the destination buffer, along with status of operation.
+See the section Produced, Consumed And Operation Status: for more details.

-Compression operations mempool also has an ability to allocate private memory with the operation for application's purposes.
-Application software is responsible for specifying all the operation specific fields in the rte_comp_op structure which are then used by the compression PMD to process the requested operation.
+The compression operations mempool also has the ability to allocate private memory with the operation for the application's use.
+The application software is responsible for specifying all the operation specific fields in the rte_comp_op structure, which are then used by the compression PMD to process the requested operation.